core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 clients aggregated by the proxy, or if a client has restarted recently and does not remember its recent requests.

-A client MUST NOT rely on a server being able to send the 4.29 Response Code in an overload situation because an overloaded server may not be able to reply at all to some requests.
+A client should not rely on a server being able to send the 4.29 Response Code in an overload situation because an overloaded server may not be able to reply at all to some requests.

 # Security Considerations {#SecurityConsiderations}

+Security considerations of {{RFC7252}} apply also to this Response Code.

 Replying to CoAP requests with a Response Code consumes resources from a server.
 For a server under attack it may be more appropriate to